Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Method

-Formally, given a reference and a query frame $\{I_{r}, I_{q}\} \in{\mathcal{R}^{H\times W\times 3}}$ from the same video, optical flow $OF(\Delta x, \Delta y) \in \mathcal{R}^{H \times W \times 2}$ is first computed according to $I_{r}$ and $I_{q}$.
-Therefore, for one location $i \in I_{q}(x,y)$ in the query frame, the center of the corresponding ROI in the reference frame is $j \in I_{r}(x+\Delta x,y+\Delta y)$, where $\Delta x$ and $\Delta y$ are the displacement vectors along the horizontal and vertical directions, respectively.
-Subsequently, the reference frame is warped according to the optical flow making the locations with the same coordinates in the reference frame and the query frame to be the most similar pairs.
-During inference, with all the ROIs being dynamically sampled from different reference frames in the memory bank based on the optical flow, the mask propagation becomes more accurate and the problems caused by fast motion and long-term correspondence mismatches are alleviated.
+During inference, with all the ROIs being dynamically sampled from different reference frames in the memory bank based on the motion-aware spatio-temporal matching module, the mask propagation becomes more accurate and the problems caused by fast motion and long-term correspondence mismatches are alleviated.